hyper63/workshops/connect/README.md

 ```
-PUT /data/mario-wiki-dev/1
+PUT /data/mario-wiki-dev/character-1
-Host: localhost:6363
+Host: cloud.hyper.io
 Content-Type: application/json
 Authorization: Bearer ${token}

 {
-  "id": "1",
+  "id": "character-1",
   "name": "Mario",
-  "description": "Better description"
+  "description": "Mario is the central character of the Mario universe and is a plumber by trade."
 }
 ```

 `hyper-connect` also handles the response and returns the result.
 If the response is not a 2XX response, a rejected promise is returned with the error supplied as the argument in the catch function.

+> 🗒 For more information about `hyper-connect` check out our documentation: https://docs.hyper.io/cloud/hyper-connect

 ---